chrisJohn404/ljswitchboard-ljm_device_curator/README.md

 }).done();
 ```

 This library also generates important events in regards to device disconnection/reconnection/errors, etc.  It automatically detects when a device becomes disconnected or re-connected through the "DEVICE_DISCONNECTED" and "DEVICE_RECONNECTED" events.
 You can also attach a universal "DEVICE_ERROR" event listener to detect when any errors occur so that they don't have to be handled on a case-by-case basis.
+"DEVICE_DISCONNECTED" events are thrown when communicating with the device, after successfully establishing communication, and receiving a 1239: LJME_RECONNECT_FAILED [LJM Error Code](https://labjack.com/support/software/api/ljm/error-codes).
+Additional reads and writes may be performed however all calls will result in errors until the device becomes reconnected.

 ```javascript
 // Device disconnection event